ilo5u/CX-CPU/backend/README.md

 Development tools: ```Cent OS 7``` ```LLVM 3.7``` ```VIM``` ```CTags```

-Since CX-CPU used the subset of MIPS32 instructions and extend a couple of user-defined instructions, the most part of modification works can reference to the existed models, especially how mips has done.
+Since Chinx used the subset of MIPS32 instructions and extend a couple of user-defined instructions, the most part of modification works can reference to the existed models, especially how mips has done.

 The following parts would show the steps based on the referenced sheet.